5 Experiencing Your Future

 Although valuable, your experience of paid employment isn’t the only kind of experience that employers value.
 What other kinds of experience are there?

-5.3.2 Other experience
+5.3.2 Other Experience

 Some of the experience outlined in table 5.1 was probably what you were already thinking of as experience, however there are four other important sources of experience that students often overlook: